Instruction Tuning on Public Government and Cultural Data for Low-Resource Language: a Case Study in Kazakh: Experiments

 \section{Experiments}

-We conducted two experiments: multiple-choice questions (MCQ) and text generations evaluation.
-We will detail each of the evaluation in the following sections.
+We conducted two experiments: multiple-choice questions (MCQ) and text generation evaluation.
+We will detail each evaluation in the following sections.

-\paragraph{Model Selection} For both MCQ and generation evaluations, we use three models: Gemma-2-9B (Gemma) \cite{gemma2}, Qwen-2.5-7B (Qwen)\cite{qwen2.5}, and Falcon-3-10B (Falcon)~\cite{Falcon3}.
-While these LLMs have multilingual capabilities, they were not specifically trained for Kazakh, allowing us to assume that our IFT data is novel to them.
+\paragraph{Model Selection} For both MCQ and generation evaluations, we use three instruction-tuned models: Gemma-2-9b-instruct (Gemma) \cite{gemma2}, Qwen-2.5-7b-instruct (Qwen) \cite{qwen25}, and Falcon-3-10b-instruct (Falcon)~\cite{Falcon3}.
+While these LLMs offer multilingual capabilities, none were specifically trained for Kazakh, allowing us to assume that our IFT data is novel to them.

-\paragraph{Fine-tuning} We performed full fine-tuning on Gemma-2-9b, Qwen-2.5-7b, and Falcon-3-10b using the AdamW optimizer with hyperparameters $\beta_1 = 0.9$, $\beta_2 = 0.95$, $\epsilon = 1e{-5}$, and a weight decay of 0.1.
+\paragraph{Fine-tuning} We performed full fine-tuning on Gemma-2-9b-instruct (Gemma), Qwen-2.5-7b-instruct (Qwen), and Falcon-3-10b-instruct (Falcon) using the AdamW optimizer with hyperparameters $\beta_1 = 0.9$, $\beta_2 = 0.95$, $\epsilon = 1e{-5}$, and a weight decay of 0.1.
 We scaled the gradient norms using a maximum norm clipping value of 1.0.
-The learning rate was kept constant throughout the fine-tuning without any warm-up or decay with a value of $1e{-6}$ for Gemma-2 and Falcon-3, and $1e{-5}$ for Qwen-2.5.
+The learning rate was kept constant throughout the fine-tuning without any warm-up or decay with a value of $1e{-6}$ for Gemma and Falcon, and $1e{-5}$ for Qwen.
 The batch size used was 16, and we packed multiple documents until the maximum sequence length was 8,192 tokens.
 Cross-document attention is disabled by modifying attention masks so the tokens of a document only attend to the tokens from the same document in a causal way.
-No adjustment were made to the original tokenizer for each model.
+No adjustments were made to the original tokenizer for each model.

 \paragraph{Baseline} As a baseline, we include the Kazakh Alpaca dataset,\footnote{\url{https://huggingface.co/datasets/AmanMussa/kazakh-instruction-v2}} which has been translated and localized into Kazakh.
 For each model, we conduct full fine-tuning with (1) our training dataset, (2) Alpaca, and (3) a combination of Alpaca and our training dataset.